 Morgan Stanley or its affiliates receive, from certain funds, compensation in the form of commissions and other fees for providing traditional brokerage services, including related research and advisory support, and for purchases and sales of securities for fund portfolios.
-We also receive other compensation from certain funds for financial services performed for the benefit of such funds, including but not limited to providing stand-by liquidity facilities.
-Providing these services may give rise to a conflict of interest for Morgan Stanley or its affiliates to place their interests ahead of those of the funds by, for example, increasing fees or curtailing services, particularly in times of market stress.
+We also receive other compensation from certain funds for financial services performed for the benefit of such funds.
 Morgan Stanley prohibits linking the determination of the amount of brokerage commissions and service fees charged to a fund to the aggregate values of our overall fund-share sales, client holdings of the fund or to offset the revenue-sharing or expense reimbursement and administrative fees described above.
-Financial Advisors and their Branch Office Managers receive no additional compensation as a result of these payments received by Morgan Stanley.
+Sales Representatives and their Branch Office Managers receive no additional compensation as a result of these payments received by Morgan Stanley.